dpo007/psDrugWars/readme.md

 *Loosly* based on [John E. Dell's 1984 classic "Drug Wars"](https://en.wikipedia.org/wiki/Drug_Wars_(video_game)), and inspired by many of its clones from the decades since.

+## Warning :warning:

+This game contains NSFW/16+ content, including immature, possibly offensive humor, and satirical references to illegal drugs and drug use.
+It is not suitable for younger audiences.
+Parental discretion is advised.

 ## Features :sparkles:

 - :earth_americas: Multiple locations to visit